albigi/Ready19-RockTheBot/docs/README.md

 >At some point Visual Studio Code should prompt you to restore *unresolved dependencies* for the project: accept and click **Restore**.

 #### 1. Translation middleware ####
 The new Bot Framework v4 had the ASP[]().NET Core integration as one of its main goals.
-Actually, a v4 bot is nothing else than a ASP.()[]NET Core Web API with specialized middleware.<br/>
+Actually, a v4 bot is nothing else than a ASP[]().NET Core Web API with specialized middleware.<br/>
 Indeed, middleware is one of the bonus aspects of the v4 SDK: expanding and customizing the bot functionality is now much easier.

 >A middleware is a piece of code that is assembled into an app pipeline to handle requests and responses.
 Middlewares are executed one by one, in the order in which they are declared in the **Startup.ConfigureServices()** method.